Now booking: February 2025

 In this article...

 Don’t want to read the whole blog?
 Fair enough!
-Just click the bullet point above and you’ll jump right there.
+Just click the bullet point above which interests you most and you’ll jump right there.

 What’s the difference between a copywriter and a content writer?

-What an excellent question you’ve thought of!
-You’ve quite cleverly spotted that “copywriter” and “content writer” are used interchangeably and they sort of mean the same thing… don’t they?
+What an excellent question!
+You’ve quite cleverly spotted that “copywriter” and “content writer” are used interchangeably.
+They sort of mean the same thing… don’t they?
 Let me clear it all up for you.

 What are some examples of copywriting?